stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldindex/get_pagerangeseparator/_index.md

 title: Aspose::Words::Fields::FieldIndex::get_PageRangeSeparator method
 linktitle: get_PageRangeSeparator
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Fields::FieldIndex::get_PageRangeSeparator method.
-Gets or sets the character sequence that is used to separate the start and end of a page range in C++.
+description: 'Aspose::Words::Fields::FieldIndex::get_PageRangeSeparator method.
+Gets or sets the character sequence that is used to separate the start and end of a page range in C++.'
 type: docs
 weight: 1200
 url: /cpp/aspose.words.fields/fieldindex/get_pagerangeseparator/